ewamatejko/learing_sql/README.md

 ORDER BY member;

--- ISSUE 8: Produce a list of costly bookings, using a subquery /*
+-- ISSUE 8: Produce a list of costly bookings, using a subquery -- FROM SUBQUERY (temporary table with own names used in SELECT) /*
 How can you produce a list of bookings on the day of 2012-09-14 which will cost the member (or guest) more than $30?
 Remember that guests have different costs to members (the listed costs are per half-hour 'slot'), and the guest user is always ID 0.
 Include in your output the name of the facility, the name of the member formatted as a single column, and the cost.
 Order by descending cost.
 */
+SELECT facility,
+		fullname,
+		totalcost
+FROM (SELECT f.name AS facility,
+	  CONCAT(m.firstname, ' ', m.surname) AS fullname,
+	  	CASE WHEN b.memid = 0 THEN (f.guestcost*b.slots)
+		ELSE (f.membercost*b.slots)
+		END AS totalcost
+		FROM bookings b
+		JOIN facilities f
+		USING (facid)
+		JOIN members m
+		USING (memid)
+		WHERE 	(b.starttime >= '2012-09-14' AND b.starttime < '2012-09-15')
+		)sub1
+WHERE totalcost > 30
+ORDER BY totalcost DESC;